 When designing a website or any other printed media a whole array of elements are vital to the overall look and feel of the project, if any of these aspects are incorrect or poorly thought out the project can suffer.
-Color is one of these important parts of design.
-When choosing color your initial reaction is “do these colors work together?” after that you have to consider things like accessibility.
-There are a number of online tools that can assist you with putting together a great palette.
-In this post we did gather more than 10 most useful such tools that can help you with color selection, suitability and accessibility for your web and graphic design projects.
+Color is one of these important parts of the design.
+When choosing color your initial reaction is “do these colors work together?” after that, you have to consider things like accessibility.
+There are a number of online tools that can assist you in putting together a great palette.
+In this post, we did gather more than 10 most useful such tools that can help you with color selection, suitability, and accessibility for your web and graphic design projects.

-Don’t forgot to add your comment with the best website that help you with your color palette.
+Don’t forget to add your comment with the best website that helps you with your color palette.

 This site checks the colours used on your site and discovers how accessible it is to users with any colour deficits.